USEPA/WNTR/documentation/disaster_models.rst

 highlight the need minimize human health and economic impacts.

 WNTR can be used to simulate contamination incidents.
-The :meth:`~wntr.scenario.water_quality.Waterquality` class is used to define the injection location, rate, and start and end times.
 The example **water_quality_simulation.py** includes steps to define and simulate contamination incidents.